HenrikSamuelsson/C_Plus_Plus_Primer/Chapter_04/Exercise_04_18/Exercise_04_18.md

 ####Question
-What would happen in the following while loop used the prefix operator?
+What would happen in the following while loop if the prefix operator was used instead of the current postfix verison?
 ```cpp
 auto pbeg = v.begin();
 // Prints elements up to the first negative value.